 It is the combination of drug tolerance and drug dependence that causes the negative ramifications of addiction to spiral out of control, leading to the following consequences of addiction:

-Marital issues– Lying and deceptive behaviors are common for a person struggling with addiction, which destroys trust in a marriage.
-Getting and using their drug of choice becomes the center of an addict’s world and everyone else gets pushed to the side
+Marital issues – Lying and deceptive behaviors are common for a person struggling with addiction, which destroys trust in a marriage.
+An addict’s world revolves around their drug of choice, pushing everyone else aside.

 Debt-Spending money on drugs or alcohol rapidly drains a person’s financial resources, causing them to run up debt.
-Debt from alcohol use or drug addiction can easily wreck a person’s ability to pay critical bills, such as their rent or mortgage, utilities, and so forth.
+Debt from alcohol use or drug addiction can easily wreck a person’s financial status.
+This includes the ability to pay essential bills, such as their rent or mortgage, utilities, and so forth.

 Health complications– The health problems caused by addiction are extensive and severe, affecting a person both directly and indirectly.
 Direct effects result from the impact an addictive substance has on a person’s body; indirect effects include things like injuries sustained from a fall or car accident while intoxicated.

-Using without devastating negative consequences is possible only for a brief time.
+When using, it’s only a matter of time before the ramifications present themselves.
 Even sporadic “recreational” drug use or “social drinking” can lead to a disastrous outcome.
-Consider how many people are harmed or killed by drunk driving.

 Treatment Questions Answered